SSG-DRD-IOT/intel_retail_workshop/Remote_Management/Manage_Remote_Systems.md

 *   Enter a **friendly name** for the device (ex. <ip_address>)<br/>
     * Enter `cmd` in the Search box within the Taskbar.
-    * Click the Command Prompt result and type `ipconfig` in the window to get your machine's IP address.
+    * Click the Command Prompt result and type `ipconfig` in the window to get your machine's IP address.<br/>
 *This is a string that allows you to easily identify the system.*
 *   (Optional) Type comma-separated string(s) to be used **tag(s)**<br/>
 *This allows you to put several systems together into recognizable categories.*